divyabalakrishna/CS428PNP/README.md

 Software Engineering II (CS428) Spring 2016 Final Project*

 ### Project Description
-Getting the capacity to rapidly organize and plan a fun activity with friends is difficult because of busy college schedules.
-Today, students use social media to ask their friends to join a group activity, but this is not efficient especially if they need more than 2-3 people, e.g., soccer or basketball where students might need multiple layer messages to find and form a group to play with.
-The solution is to create an application which addresses the problem by enabling users to create events, join events, and discover new friends who have similar interests.
-Users can use the application to look for an activity in their area which they are interested in participating without worrying about the burden of scheduling an event and/or searching for others to participate.
+Getting the capacity to rapidly organize and plan a sport activity with friends is difficult because of busy college schedules.
+Today, students use social media to ask their friends to join an activity, but this is not efficient especially if they need a big group where multiple layer messages are necessary to find and form a group to play with.

+PLAN & PLAN is a web application which addresses the problem by enabling its users to organize sports-related events without the burden of searching for others to participate.
+Users can search for activities in their area which they are interested in, join the events, and discover new friends with similar interests.

 Production site: [http://plannplay.web.engr.illinois.edu] (http://plannplay.web.engr.illinois.edu)